awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 [Mountpoint-S3](https://github.com/awslabs/mountpoint-s3) is an open-source file client developed by AWS that translates file operations into S3 API calls, enabling your applications to interact with [Amazon S3](https://aws.amazon.com/s3/) buckets as if they were local disks.
 Mountpoint for Amazon S3 is optimized for applications that need high read throughput to large objects, potentially from many clients at once, and to write new objects sequentially from a single client at a time.
 It offers significant performance gains compared to traditional S3 access methods, making it ideal for data-intensive workloads and AI/ML training.

 For Spark workloads, we'll specifically focus on **loading external JARs located in S3 for Spark Applications**.
-We’ll examine two primary deployment strategies for Mountpoint-S3:
-1. Leveraging the EKS Managed Addon CSI driver with Persistent Volumes (PV) and Persistent Volume Claims (PVC)
-2. Deploying Mountpoint-S3 at the node level using either USERDATA scripts or DaemonSets.

-Each approach is discussed in detail, highlighting their respective strengths and considerations to help you determine the most effective solution for your specific use case.
+We’ll examine two primary deployment strategies for Mountpoint-S3; Leveraging the EKS Managed Addon CSI driver with Persistent Volumes (PV) and Persistent Volume Claims (PVC) and Deploying Mountpoint-S3 at the node level using either USERDATA scripts or DaemonSets.
+The first approach is considered mounting at a Pod level because the PV created is available to individual pods.
+The second Approach is considered mounting at a Node level because the S3 is mounted on the host itself.
+Each approach is discussed in detail below, highlighting their respective strengths and considerations to help you determine the most effective solution for your specific use case.

+### Pod Level
+1. **Access Control:**
+    * Provides fine-grained access control through service roles and RBAC, limiting PVC access to specific pods.
+This is not possible with host-level mounts, where the mounted S3 bucket is accessible to all pods on the node.
+2. **Scalability and Overhead:**
+    * Involves managing individual PVCs, which can increase overhead in large-scale environments.
+3. **Performance Considerations:**
+    * Offers predictable and isolated performance for individual pods.
+4. **Flexibility and Use Cases:**
+    * Best suited for use cases where different pods require access to different datasets or where strict security and compliance controls are necessary.

+### Node Level
+1. **Access Control:**
+    * Simplifies configuration but lacks the granular control offered by pod-level mounting.
+2. **Scalability and Overhead:**
+    * Reduces configuration complexity but provides less isolation between pods.
+3. **Performance Considerations:**
+    * May lead to contention if multiple pods on the same node access the same S3 bucket.
+4. **Flexibility and Use Cases:**
+    * Ideal for environments where all pods on a node can share the same dataset, such as when running batch processing jobs or Spark jobs that require common dependencies.

-## Loading External JARs Located in S3 to Spark Jobs Using Mountpoint-S3
+## Loading External JARs for Spark Workloads Using Mountpoint-S3

 When working with SparkApplication Custom Resource Definition (CRD) managed by the SparkOperator, handling multiple dependency JAR files can become a significant challenge.
 Traditionally, these JAR files are bundled within the container image, leading to several inefficiencies: